Update

 The Role of Taxation

-To address this, tax policies should promote sustainable mining by imposing levies on unsustainable practices and offering incentives for environmentally friendly methods.
-Revenues from these taxes can be reinvested into affected communities and environmental restoration projects, ensuring that the benefits of Europe’s energy transition are shared equitably and responsibly.
+To address this, tax policies should penalizing unsustainable practices and offering incentives for environmentally and socially sustainable methods.
+Part of the revenues from these taxes should be reinvested into affected communities and environmental restoration projects, ensuring that the benefits of Europe’s energy transition are shared equitably and responsibly.

 [1] ‘European Critical Raw Materials Act – European Commission’ (n 1).